rickstaa/stable-gym/stable_gym/envs/biological/oscillator/README.md

 ## Environment step return

-In addition to the observations, the cost and a termination and truncation boolean the environment also returns a info dictionary:
+In addition to the observations, the cost and a termination and truncation boolean, the environment also returns an info dictionary:

 ```python
 [observation, info_dict]